DestyNova/advent_of_code_2024/7/README.md

 **Update:** Looking at the output of `time`, the large system time component suggested Picat was possibly spending a lot of time doing `malloc`.
 I added `garbage_collect(50000000)`, determining the number through trial and error, aka adding a zero until it got better.
 Amazingly, this reduced the runtime from 35 seconds to just over 4 seconds.

+#### Planner version

+For fun and curiosity I tried formulating part 2 as planning problem to be solved with Picat's built-in `planner` module.
+This was incredibly straightforward and concise, and produced the correct answer, albeit slowly at approx 11 seconds.
+The planner seems to require a **lot** of memory to do its things.

 ## Timings (not with hyperfine)

 ### Part 1